December 2, 2020 - 11:00 AM PT | 2:00 PM ET

 May 15, 2019

-In the session "New Breath Technology for Measuring Marijuana Use Within the Impairment Window," Jeff Stoll will be discussing results from the latest clinical trials at the University of California, San Francisco, how they correlate to third-party research on impairment, and what this means for roadside marijuana testing.
+In the session "New Breath Technology for Measuring Marijuana Use Within the Impairment Window," Jeff Stoll discussed results from the latest clinical trials at the University of California, San Francisco, how they correlate to third-party research on impairment, and what this means for roadside marijuana testing.

 April 12, 2019